Paolo Salvatelli

 Paolo Salvatelli is an Italian motorcycle speedway rider who was a member of Italy national speedway team at the 2004 Speedway World Cup and earned 20 international caps.

 Career

-In 1988, he made his debut in the British leagues, when appearing for Ipswich Witches during the 1998 season but his season was cut short after he injured his shoulder ligaments.
+In 1988, Salvatelli made his debut in the British leagues, when appearing for Ipswich Witches during the 1998 season but his season was cut short after he injured his shoulder ligaments.

-He won the bronze medal on three separate occasions at the Italian Individual Speedway Championship in 1987, 1992 and 2003.
+Salvatelli won the bronze medal on three separate occasions at the Italian Individual Speedway Championship in 1987, 1992 and 2003.